I was looking for a hosted private PyPi Python Package server, that used credentials that the team already has (such as

 So far we are able to install packages from our private Git repositories.
 These packages can, in turn, define dependencies to other private repositories.
 There still isn’t a PyPi server in sight.

 We could stop at this point.
-The syntax for defining dependencies is a bit mysterious.
-It will be difficult for the team to discover which packages are available.
-We are also linking to specific versions of dependent packages, instead of letting pip manage it.
+However, the syntax for defining dependencies is a bit mysterious.
+It would be difficult for the team to discover which packages are available, and we are linking to specific versions of dependent packages, instead of letting pip manage it.

 To fix this we can set up a PyPi index that conforms to Pep 503.
 This specification is quite simple, and I have just created the index by hand.
 If this becomes too cumbersome I can generate it from the GitHub API.